adrs0049/funpy/ReadMe.md

 4. SparseSolve (umfpack)
 5. QR-Cholesky - solver which applies the Moore-Penrose inverse to underdetermined linear systems.
 Used for Newton-Gauss continuation.
 Both sparse and dense versions available.
+Slow has O(n^3) complexity.

 Continuation
 -----------------